Scientific posts held

 - ice cave mapping using standard speleological techniques;

-- use of remote camera systems and photogrammetry.
+- use of remote camera systems, photogrammetry and SfM-MVS processing

 Grants awarded in recent years (as PI)